Historic Route 66, Westbound

 (Driving day 1: 307 km/187 miles)

-This is the day we start our Route 66 adventure!
+This is the day you start your Route 66 adventure!

-When everyone is ready on their bikes, we start our ride on the 4.000 km / 2.500 miles long Historic Route 66.
-Chicago disappears behind us as we head east/west for a unique adventure full of history and fun.
-Our first stop is Joliet, home of the Blues Brothers.
-Then Wilmington and “The Gemini Giant”, where we eat lunch.
+When you are ready on your bike, start your ride on the 4.000 km / 2.500 miles long Historic Route 66.
+Chicago disappears behind you as you head west for a unique adventure full of history and fun.
+Your first stop is Joliet, home of the Blues Brothers.
+Then Wilmington and “The Gemini Giant”, where you eat lunch.

-Afterward, we drive Route 66 past the old gas station at Odell (a good example of many day-open stations), to the museum in Pontiac, before arriving Springfield, today’s end stop.
+Afterward, you drive Route 66 past the old gas station at Odell (a good example of many day-open stations), to the museum in Pontiac, before arriving at Springfield, today’s end stop.